JoseHurtadoBaeza/Golang-AWS-ServerlessAPI/README.md

 5. **Create DynamoDB Table**:
    - Go to the DynamoDB console.
    - Create a table with the required schema (e.g., a table named `users` with `email` as the primary key).

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the file paths, URLs, and specific content to fit your project.
-The image from your PDF should be uploaded to your repository and linked appropriately.